Rare syndrome study seeks to predict tumor development

 Summary

-This study looked at 57 people with Currarino syndrome, a rare condition that can cause a tumor near the tailbone.
-Researchers used yearly MRI scans and blood tests to track the tumor and look for genetic links.
-The goal was to better understand who is at risk and why, not to test a new treatment.
+This completed study looked at 57 people with CURRARINO syndrome, a rare condition that can include a tumor near the tailbone.
+Researchers used yearly MRI scans and blood tests to track tumor growth and understand genetic links.
+The goal was to find out who is most at risk and why, which could lead to better monitoring in the future.

 Get updates